Miami vs. Georgia Tech NCAA Football Odds, Plays and Insights | November 6, 2021

 - Miami's games this season have gone over 63.5 points three of eight times.

-- The combined points per game average of the two teams, 61.4, is 2.1 points fewer than Saturday's over/under.
+- Saturday's over/under is 2.1 points higher than the combined 61.4 PPG average of the two teams.

-- The 59 combined points per game that these two squads have allowed this season are 4.5 fewer than the 63.5 over/under in this contest.
+- These two squads combine to allow 59 points per game, 4.5 fewer than this contest's over/under.

-- The Hurricanes and their opponents score an average of 58.9 points per game, 4.6 fewer than Saturday's total.
+- The average total in Hurricanes games this season is 58.9, 4.6 points fewer than Saturday's total of 63.5 .

 - The 58.3 PPG average total in Yellow Jackets games this season is 5.2 points fewer than this game's over/under.